alex-oswald/alexoswald.com/_drafts/2020-05-06-creating-my-static-blog-site.md

 Open a terminal window.
 Since our dev environment is running in a container with Linux, we are presented with a bash terminal.

 Create a new Jekyll site in the current folder.
-Jekyll will create the site and run `bundle install` to install the required gems.

 ```powershell
 jekyll new ./
 ```

+Jekyll will create the site, and a `Gemfile`.
+Then it will run `bundle install` to install the gems specified in the `Gemfile`.

 Your projects file structure should now be similar to the following.
+Items in green were created by Jekyll.

 ![jekyll-new-file-structure](../assets/images/2020-05-06/jekyll-new-file-structure.png)

 Now we are going to build and run the site to check it out.
 We can manually execute the commands, or use one of the two VS Code tasks that were created for us in `tasks.json`.
 Lets run the `Serve` task.
 Open the `Command Palette` and search/click `Tasks: Run Task`, then click `Serve`.

-After your site is built, navigate to `http://localhost:4000/` in a browser.
+After your site is built, navigate to [http://localhost:4000/](http://localhost:4000/) in a browser.

 Voilà, we now have a generated static website!